HassanSajjad-302/HMake/README.md

 If ```updateBTarget``` set ```RealBTarget::exitStatus``` to anything but ```EXIT_SUCCESS```, then HMake will set the ```RealBTarget::exitStatus``` of all the dependent targets to```EXIT_FAILURE```.

 This way target can learn the execution status of its dependents and also communicate theirs to their dependents.
-If in a round, ```RealBTarget::exitStatus``` of any one of the targets is not equal to ```EXIT_SUCCESS```, then HMake will exit early and not execute the last round.
+If in round1, ```RealBTarget::exitStatus``` of any one of the targets is not equal to ```EXIT_SUCCESS```, then HMake will exit early and not execute the round0.

 ### Example 6